 Ankle sprains are common in sports and occur when you injure your ankle ligaments.
-This can happen when you accidently twist or turn your ankle inward.
+This can happen when you accidently twist or turn your ankle.

 Many athletes experience hamstring problems, and tennis players are no exception.
 Hamstring muscles need to be flexible and strong.
 Warm up first with brisk walking or a slow jog.
-Once you get the blood flowing, gently and slowy stretch.
-Keep your hamstring muscles strong by doing exercises
+When you get your blood flowing, gently and slowy stretch.
+Keep your hamstring muscles strong by doing exercises.

 A common knee injury in tennis is a meniscal tear.
 Basically, it is torn cartilage in your knee resulting in pain.
 You can reduce your chances of knee injury by taking the time to strengthen and stretch the muscles around the knee, like the quadriceps or hamstrings.
 Exercises that focus on the hips and knee joint will also help.